 From Paia, ride a loop east along the Hana Highway, turn right and head up to Makawao on Kaupakalua Road, turn right again and descend back to Paia along Baldwin Avenue (this gets steep).
 You can also do this ride in reverse.
 This is a beautiful 22 mile loop and Makawao is a great stop for lunch.

 A shorter option to the above is the Paia, Haiku, Makawao loop, either direction (16 miles).

-From Kula (you can also start in Paia and head through Makawao), ride south on HI-37 (Kula Highway) towards Grandma’s coffee house and on to Ulupalakua Ranch Store, or continue on as long as you like as the road will eventually descend to the ocean.
+From Kula (you can also start in Paia and head through Makawao), ride south on HI-37 (Kula Highway) towards Grandma’s Coffee House and on to Ulupalakua Ranch Store, or continue on as long as you like as the road will eventually descend to the ocean.
 This is one of our favorite out-and-back rides, although it is a little busy around Kula.
 The ride is as long as you care to make it (18 – 75+ miles).
 If you want to avoid busy Kula, start your ride farther south, such as near Grandma's Coffee House, the Ulupalakua Ranch Store, or one of the may parking areas along the way.